-Yes Each extern is encouraged to work on a clinically relevant research project to be submitted for publication.
+Yes Each extern is encouraged to work on a clinically relevant research project to be submitted for presentation or publication.

 Continuing education opportunities?

-Yes Externs are encouraged to attend local conferences and surgical grand rounds at Yale University and Yale New Haven Hosptial.
+Yes Externs are encouraged to attend local conferences and surgical grand rounds offered both through Yale University School of Medicine and Yale New Haven Hosptial.

 Travel to satellite centers required?

 Consortium or collaborative arrangements with other sites?

 How frequently will the externship site communicate with the university during the externship?